vagnercds1/take-home-test/README.md

 ## **Instructions**

-✔ - To run the .NET 8 application locally, simply open the solution file take-home-test\backend\src\src.sln
+✔ - To run the .NET 8 application locally, open the solution file take-home-test\backend\src\src.sln

  1 - Right-click on the solution and select 'Configure startup projects...'

  2 - Select 'Multiple startup projects' and choose 'Fundo.Applications.WebApi' and 'Fundo.Applications.WebApiSecurity' projects.

- 3 - Press run and Visual Studio will open them in your selected browser.

-✔ - Update the connection string in the appsettings.Development.json file of both Fundo projects.Applications.WebApi and Fundo.Applications.WebApiSecurity.
+ 3 - Update the connection string in the appsettings.Development.json file of both Fundo projects.Applications.WebApi and Fundo.Applications.WebApiSecurity

-✔ - Open the windows package Manager Console for execute migrations and check if the database was successfully created
+ 4 - Open the windows package Manager Console for execute migrations and check if the database was successfully created on Sql Management studio.

     command: Update-Database

+ 5- - Press run and Visual Studio will open them in your selected browser.

 ✔ - For APIs tests, open the Postman and import both files of the folder take-home-test\Postman